kailashs2002/kailashs2002/README.md

 I'm Kailash Seshadri, a student at the University of Alberta pursuing a Bachelor of Science (Hons) in Computing Science!

-I'm interested in working on data analytics with machine learning and would love to learn more about DevOps and MLOps.
+I'm interested in working on data analytics with machine learning and want to explore the applications of machine learning in banking and finance

+- 🌱 I’m currently learning containerization using Docker
+- 🤔 I’m looking for help with DevOps and MLops toolkits
+- 📫 Email me at kailash@ualberta.ca

 <!--